aaronr8684/resume/resume.md

 **Sr Software Development Engineer / Team Lead** | *CVS Health* | *Greenville, South Carolina*

 *January 2022 - Present*
+- Created a unified employee experience dashboard using Aternity DEX metrics combined with other external data sources.
 - Modernized a legacy VB.NET application by rebuilding it with Django and Django REST Framework to enable efficient querying of LDAP and Azure Entra ID objects.
+- Supported and maintained multiple IIS .Net web services for business critical APIs using XML.
 - Developed multiple Django-based Dockerized applications to address key customer challenges and improve user experience.
 - Led a team in developing a proof-of-concept AI chatbot using Django, FastAPI, and MongoDB to automate documentation, agile epic/story generation, test data creation, and system diagramming.
 - Developed an in-house code testing methodology and automated exercise suite for Python, SQL, JavaScript, and Go, streamlining technical evaluations for hiring.